What Is a Road Bike? Types and Pros and Cons Explained

 Road bike handlebar and shifters

-They allow internal cable routing for a cleaner look and improved aerodynamics.
-However, they are more difficult to maintain due to the worse cable access.
+With technological advancements, integrated cockpits—where the handlebar and stem are a single piece—are becoming more popular.
+They allow for internal cable routing, giving bikes a cleaner look and better aerodynamics.
+However, they are harder to maintain due to limited cable access.

 Brakes